f5devcentral/f5-rseries-training/docs/bigiq_support_for_rseries.rst

 `K47512994: Back up and restore the F5OS-A configuration on an rSeries system <https://support.f5.com/csp/article/K47512994>`_

+Below are the two sections needed to fully restore an rSeries appliance.
+The **Backup & Restore** section is used for the F5OS tenants, and the **F5OS** section is used to backup the F5OS platform layer.

 .. image:: images/bigiq_support_for_rseries/image3.png
   :align: center
   :scale: 70%